 Past Continuous

-We use past continuous to:
+We use the past continuous to:

 - I was reading when you called me.